natcap/natural-capital-footprint-impact/README.md

 | sediment | gs://foo-sediment.tif | 123                    |
 | ...      | ...                   | ...                    |

-Table 3.
-Table defining the ecosystem service layers that will be used by the script.
+*Table 3.
+Ecosystem service table: defines the ecosystem service layers that will be used by the script.*

 You may modify or replace this table if you wish to use different ecosystem service data, but it must be in CSV format.

 ## Installation

+{SW: Provide more information on needing to have git, conda etc installed, and doing this on the command line.}

 ```
 git clone https://github.com/natcap/natural-capital-footprint-impact.git